kata198/AdvancedHTMLParser/README.rst

 The results of all of these getElement\* functions are TagCollection objects.
 These objects can be modified, and will be reflected in the parent DOM.

+**General Attributes**

+In general, attributes can be accessed with dot-syntax, i.e.

+	tagEm.id = "Hello"

+will set the "id" attribute.
+If it works in HTML javascript on a tag element, it should work on an AdvancedTag element with python.

+setAttribute, getAttribute, and removeAttribute are more explicit and recommended ways of getting/setting/deleting attributes on elements.

+The same names are used in python as in the javascript/DOM, such as 'className' corrosponding to a space-separated string of the 'class' attribute, 'classList' corrosponding to a list of classes, etc.

 **Style Attribute**